Flavia1892/WeatherApp/README.md

-!Important!
+#Important
-Please use your own API key to test the site
+##Please use your own API key to test the site